abilalguvenc/Spaceship-DNS-Record-Updater/README.md

 ## Usage

-1. Run the application using the shortcut `Spaceship Record Updater`.
+1. Run the application using the cmd file `app/SpaceshipRecordUpdater.cmd`.

 2. The application will:
    - Start in the system tray